domagalski/linux-video-streaming/README.md

 OBS isn't strictly required, but it can be useful for easy color correction and other video broadcasting tools.
 If you want to use multiple webcams as sources, then OBS is required.
-I should also mention that I haven't gotten the gstreamer commands I've been using to work with Google Hangouts on Firefox without OBS.
-I generally prefer using OBS, since it lets me have more control over the video feed than simply directly piping a video source into video conferencing software.
+That said, for those who don't want to use OBS you can use the V4L2 device that you're piping the IP camera video to as the video source.

+## Browser support

+Here's my success with using the techniques described below with various web browsers on Linux.

+### Using OBS as a video source

+* Firefox: It works
+* Google Chrome: It works

+### Using Gstreamer as a video source without OBS

+* Firefox: I haven't gotten it to work
+* Google Chrome: It works

+### Using FFmpeg as a video source without OBS

+* Firefox: It works
+* Google Chrome: It works

 ## Camera Setup